PATELOM925/PATELOM925/README.md

 A technology buff 💀 from India

 # 💫 About Me:
-🔭 I’m currently working on GenAI Applications <br>
+🔭 I’m currently exploring AI Applications <br>
 🌱 Deep Diving in the World Of Data!! <br>
 💬 Ask me about Data Science, Python & Machine Learning.<br>
 📫 Reach me at iampatelom@gmail.com <br>